 Carefully remove the syringe needle from the ink bottle and insert it into the cartridge hole.
 Gently push the plunger down to prevent air bubbles.
 Stop when the ink comes out of the hole, indicating it's filled to the top.
 To avoid overfilling, pull the plunger slightly to remove excess ink.
 Now, you're ready to go!

 After filling the cartridge holes and putting the syringe away, use a paper towel to wipe the top of the cartridge, ensuring no ink traces remain.
 When inserting it back into the printer, avoid getting the area wet.
 To complete the printer cartridge refill correctly, seal the holes with clear scotch tape to prevent ink from leaking when the cartridge is inside the printer.

 Step 8 - Test Print

-The last step on how to fill ink in cartridge is to pop the cartridge back into the printer and test print some pages to get those colored juices flowing inside the cartridge.
-Print all the colors to ensure every one of them is working properly.
+The final step in refilling the ink cartridge is to place it back into the printer and print a few test pages to ensure the colored ink flows correctly.
+Print all the colors to ensure each one is working properly.

 1. Get a Refilling Kit